-We apply our Advanced LGF analysis to SkandiaBanken as the bank is subject to the EU Bank Recovery and Resolution Directive (BRRD), which we consider an operational resolution regime.
+We apply our Advanced LGF analysis to SkandiaBanken as the bank is subject to the European Union Bank Recovery and Resolution Directive, which we consider an operational resolution regime.
 For this analysis, we assume that equity and losses stand at 3% and 8%, respectively, of tangible banking assets in a failure scenario.
 We also assume a 25% runoff in junior wholesale deposits and a 5% runoff in preferred deposits.
 Moreover, we assign a 25% probability to junior deposits being preferred to senior unsecured debt.
 These are in line with our standard assumptions.
-Given the bank's focus on retail deposits, we assume the bank's junior deposits to account for 10% of total deposits, in line with other retail mortgage banks.
+Given the bank's focus on retail deposits, we assume the bank's junior deposits account for 10% of total deposits, in line with other retail mortgage banks.

-The considerable buffer of outstanding senior unsecured debt and junior deposits provides a loss-absorption buffer in case of failure, and indicates a one-notch uplift in the bank's deposit rating above the a3 Adjusted BCA, as indicated by our Advanced LGF analysis.
+The considerable buffer of outstanding senior unsecured debt and junior deposits provides a loss-absorption buffer in case of failure, and our forward looking LGF analysis indicates a one-notch uplift in the bank's deposit rating above the a3 Adjusted BCA.